Luci-Park/CryptOfTheNecrodancer/README.md

     * objects in ```foreground``` layer must render their children.
 * ```Player``` can interact with ```Wall```.
 * ```Player``` movement is the beat.
+* BGM added to title screen and lobby.